voxelize/voxelize/docs/docs/api/client/classes/WorkerPool.md

 ---

 A pool of web workers that can be used to execute jobs.
-The pool will create workers up to the maximum number of workers specified in the parameters.
+The pool will create workers up to the maximum number of workers specified in the options.
 When a job is queued, the pool will find the first available worker and execute the job.
 If no workers are available, the job will be queued until a worker becomes available.